harrislapiroff/chromamine.com/src/posts/covid-round-two.md

 * **Day -3 Wed:** I am exposed to covid this evening.
 * **Day -2 Thu:** I find out about my exposure in the morning.
 I have mild congestion, to an extent that is common for me, even when not sick.
 * **Day -1 Fri:** I have mild congestion that persists, a little fatigue, and just a general ickiness that I can't place.
 I'm not sure if I'm sick.
 * **Day 0 Sat:** I'm distinctly sick, with persistent moderate sinus congestion, a mild sore throat, an occasional cough, and mild fatigue.
-I test * negative on an antigen test.
+I test negative on an antigen test.
 (I count this as **Day 0**, meaning the day I have symptoms distinct enough to be sure I am sick.)
 * **Day 1 Sun:** My symptoms are similar to the day before, though less fatigue but more congestion and a worse sore throat.
 This is the worst day of symptoms and it's really not bad.
 I test positive on an antigen test.
 * **Day 2 Mon:** Moderate to mild congestion.
 The sore throat is gone, but I cough occasionally.
 * **Day 3 Tue:** Same as the day before.
 I test positive on an antigen test.
 * **Day 4 Wed:** My symptoms are nearly gone.
 I still test positive.
 I initiate my course of Paxlovid.
 * **Day 5 Thu:** I feel mostly better and test negative.
 I continue to test negative in the following days.

 I continued my course of Paxlovid for all five days, despite testing negative for most of it.
-I did not experience rebound.[^4] I had only mild side-effects from the Paxlovid, primarily a persistent and unpleasant, but mild, bitterness in my mouth.
+I did not experience rebound.[^4] I had only minor side-effects from the Paxlovid, primarily a persistent and unpleasant, but mild, bitterness in my mouth.

 In this case I'm not convinced the Paxlovid had much effect at all and, though side-effects were only mild for me, I would probably not go through the effort to take it again in the future.